eficode-academy/rf-advanced-web-katas/exercises/04-iframes.md

 ## Introduction

+**NOTE: `Browser` doesn't support selecting a frame separately with a keyword, so this exercise is still under work for `Browser` part.**

 Iframes are a way of displaying another website's contents within another website.
 A key point here is that it is indeed _another website_.
 This means that we cannot select elements from that website, while we're still